soccerGB/DockerTestScipts/DCOS/MSI/readme.md

 ![Block diagram for Proxying Instance Metadata Service request](https://github.com/soccerGB/Tools/tree/master/DCOS/MSI/InstanceMetadata.png "Proxying Instance Metadata Service request")

-(note: in this setup, all containers are in the same subset)
+(Note: in this setup, all containers are in the same subset)

 ## Building test images for running on the WindowsServerCore 1709 image